|Project by Carey Mitchell||posted 02-10-2013 04:38 PM||2678 views||6 times favorited||10 comments|

 THERE WERE SEVERAL QUESTIONS:

-1. The bevel on the strip edges is actually 30 degrees.
-On all the half dozen of these I have done, I did on the table saw, veeerrryy carefully and without incident.
-Just a sacrificial fence touching the table, featherboards front and back, and a zero clearance throat insert.
+1. The bevel on the strip edges is 30 degrees.
+I made all the half dozen cases on the table saw, very carefully and without incident.
+Featherboard from the side and hold-downs in front and back of the blade, and a zero clearance throat insert.
 There is probably a better way, but this worked.

 2. The simple glue-up jig consists of 30 degree support blocks spaced about 6” apart.
 I made 2, one with the blocks on one side, and the other with blocks on both sides.
-Don’t know where other is (just got off a 2 hour conference call and patience was wearing thin).
 On the early ones I used thin brads to hold the strips for drying.
-On the later ones used a pin nailer and holes are almost invisible.
+Then I changed to a pin nailer and the holes were almost invisible——BUT, the pins usually break instead of pulling out, so I’m back to brads.

 Someone mentioned using tape, similar to glueing up a box.
-I have done boxes successfully using tape, but trying it on a case 38 or 40” long with 6 sides would present a real challenge.
+I have done boxes successfully using tape, but trying it on a case 38 or 40” long with 6 sides would present a challenge, and I only get one chance at it.

 3. The outside width of the strips on this one is 1 1/4”.
 This yields a case large enough to hold 2 3 piece rods with 2 tips in cloth cases (see photo).
-If my memory is good, which is getting rare, a 1” strip width yields a case for a single rod.
+A 1” strip width yields a case for a single 2 piece rod.
+Strips 3/16” thick seems to work best, although 1/4 would be fine, just a little heavier.

 Hope this helps.